DEMON, GENE OR VIRUS? (Investigator 86, 2002 September)

 for the puzzling age and sex distribution of victims is:

-TSEs, including Kuru, have a long incubation period – symptoms may take several decades to appear.
+The practice of endocannibalism meant only relatives were consumed, which explained why the disease appeared familial in its distribution.
+(Cooke, p.
+17) TSEs, including Kuru, have a long incubation period – symptoms may take several decades to appear.
 Kuru effects the base of the brain responsible for coordination which accounts for the initial symptoms of unsteady gait, slurred speech and tremors.
+Recent research

 suggests